Suyash726/Review_Classifier/README.md

 # Review_Classifier
-Reviews Classifier using Natural Language Processing.
+Classifying the reviews recieved by a a local restaurant using Natural Language Processing and Machine Learning